UPDATE: Our list of writers’ residencies for 2018 can be found here.

 This residency is hosted by Bucknell University in Lewisburg, Pennsylvania.
 Named for the University’s renowned literary alumnus and initiated in the fall of 1993, the Philip Roth Residence in Creative Writing offers up to four months of unfettered writing time for a writer working on a first or second book.
 The program provides lodging in Poets’ Cottage and a stipend of US$5000.
 Applications close on 1 February.

 This fellowship supports an established Australian writer to create new work within Australia’s leading interdisciplinary centre dedicated to easing the global burden of obesity, diabetes, cardiovascular disease and related conditions through innovative research and teaching.
 The fellowship runs for one year and includes a grant of AUD$100,000, an Honorary Appointment at the University of Sydney and a base in the Charles Perkins Centre Research and Education Hub.
 Applications close 10 February.

 American Library in Paris Visiting Fellowship

 Founded in 1920, the American Library is Paris is a private, non-profit English-language library.
-It’s fellowship program is open to writers worldwide.
+Its fellowship program is open to writers worldwide.
 Fellows receive a stipend of US$5000 to assist with travel and housing costs.
-Applications close 12 February.
+Applications close 14 February.

 Norton Island Residency

 Located in Maine, halfway between Mount Desert National Park and Campobello Island, Norton Island is a remote, rustic wilderness with facilities to accommodate writers and artists.
-A committee of independent jurors will selected 16 writers (from fiction, poetry, drama and non-fiction) for inclusion in the program which runs from 26 June to 5 July 2016.
+A committee of independent jurors will select 16 writers (from fiction, poetry, drama and non-fiction) for inclusion in the program which runs from 6 to 17 July 2017.
 If accepted, a $125 residency fee is payable, though a small number of scholarships are available.
 Applications close on 1 March.

 Jack Kerouac Writer in Residence Project